christophd/citrus-demo-devoxx/README.md

 ---------

 This sample is using Docker as infrastructure for starting up the services in separate containers.
-The sample application makes use of Docker environment variables and hsit name settings that need to be set befoer using the application.
+The sample application makes use of Docker environment variables and hsit name settings that need to be set before using the application.
 Non-Linux users might want to add dockerhost to your /etc/hosts configuration in order to simply access the services running in Docker containers without any port forwarding: